rwdavies/hotspotDeath/mice/document_F_2014_10_27/Readme.md

 Date refers to first version with changes.
 If there is a plus after, then all subsequent versions have the change
 * **2014_10_24** Added filtering folder for mice (ArrayNotFiltered95.0 used in all prior runs)
 * **2014_10_01** Changed clustering method - increase difficulty such that current threshold for iteration is Bonferonni for this round and all other previous rounds.
 Also, only allow a motif to be included in one cluster per repeat background
-* **2014_10_01** BUGFIX - Fixed major repeat name problem - assigning motifs to repeats was fine, but got name wrong between assigning and reporting.
+* **2014_10_01** Fixed major repeat name problem - assigning motifs to repeats was fine, but got name wrong between assigning and reporting.
 Also affected generation of QQ plots in this summary document
 * **2014_09_22** Added number of motif clusters in summary section
 * **2014_09_22** Add new AT  to GC plots, and details of making the plots
 * **2014_09_18** Give the option to specify how to compare against other motifs for making 2x2 tables